Key Concepts

-KakaoCloud Pub/Sub is a non-installable message queue service designed for large-scale events and data analysis.
-It enables users to classify and manage message data using topics and subscriptions.
+KakaoCloud Pub/Sub is a non-installation message queue (MQ) service for high-volume events and data analytics.
+You can classify and manage message data using topics and subscriptions.

 Architecture